mlueckl/leaper/README.md

-# leap
+# Leaper
-CLI tool to "leap" to the desired folder in your Path
+A simple CLI tool to quickly leap to a directory